DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 A player can claim their *boon of the Huntress* by grasping or touching it.
 If they do, read:

 <div class="description">
-<p>A small, black tattoo in # T5.
-A Light in the Darks head appears in the palm of your hand.</p>
+<p>A small, black tattoo in the shape of a wolf's head appears in the palm of your hand.</p>
 </div>

 > [!item]+ **Boon of the Huntress**